 In 1989, Disney released “The Little Mermaid.”
 It became a critical and commercial success launching “The Disney Renaissance.
 Arguably Disney’s best era spanning from 1989-1999.
 I already wrote an article of the aforementioned movie.
-No offense, it’s one of the most painfully average Disney animated films.
+No offense, it’s a huge disappointment.
 Anyway, a direct-to-video movie titled, “The Little Mermaid II: Return to the Sea” focuses on Ariel’s daughter, Melody.

 The Little Mermaid II: Return to the Sea was released in 2000. (same year American Psycho came out) Unlike its predecessor, the sequel was critically panned.
 Regardless of negative reactions, Tara Strong earned praise for her voiceover performance as Melody.
 The reason why I wanna share my thoughts on the sequel is in fact, a live-action remake of the original 1989 movie will be released on May 26th, 2023.
 Halle Bailey (Grown-ish) will carry it as Ariel.
 I’m gonna predict it’ll sink.
 Has nothing to do with Ariel played by a black actress.
 I’m open for inclusion.
 It’ll follow the original’s problematic elements.
 Check out my review if you wish to see why it has some issues.
-The only live-action Disney film I’m hyped for is “Disenchanted.”
-A sequel to one of my favorite Disney films, “Enchanted.”
+I’m not a huge Disney Princess fan, I’m more of a Toonami guy.

 This review contains no crucial SPOILERS whatsoever.
 Is the second movie better than the original?
 Let’s find out shall we?

 Float: Jodi Benson reprises her role as Ariel.
 She did a fantastic job for her voiceover performance.

 Tara Strong also did a fantastic job for her voiceover performance as Melody.

 Animation is surprisingly gorgeous for a direct-to video movie.